Why Adopting Marketing Technology is More Critical Than Ever

 - Evolving consumer behaviors & expectations – The Salesforce study shows that 58% of consumers expect to do more online shopping after the pandemic than before and a staggering 80% of business buyers expect to do more business online.
 It also showed that 69% of consumers say that convenience is more important than brand.
 In fact, according to online software marketplace Capterra, even back in 2018, 65% of millennials preferred to use chatbots as opposed to traditional customer service methods.
 In order to continue to capture business, you will need to meet your customers where they are (online) when they are there (24/7).

 - Improving efficiency – The intention of these products, in theory, is to work towards streamlining, automating, and creating efficiencies in the business.
-This will likely require some trial and error, and starts with making sure you are getting the most out of any martech solutions you currently utilize.
+This will likely require some trial and error and starts with making sure you are getting the most out of any martech solutions you currently utilize.
 Many CRMs offer several functions and are often underutilized.
 Several programs also have the ability to connect and communicate with each other.
 If approached and applied with intention, martech has the ability to bring significant process improvements.

 - You can’t manage what you can’t measure – Martech also includes the tools used to capture, analyze, and gain insight from all marketing efforts and customer interactions.
-It is now possible to measure the effectiveness of campaigns or initiative in ways that were never possible with traditional methods.
-The shift to digital interaction, paired with digital analytics, makes it much easier to get a comprehensive understanding of your potential and existing clients throughout every step of interaction.
+It is now possible to measure the effectiveness of campaigns or initiatives in ways that were never possible with traditional methods.
+The shift to digital interaction, paired with digital analytics, makes it much easier to get a comprehensive understanding of your potential and existing clients throughout every step of the interaction.
 This is invaluable information that most businesses are still just learning to fully harness but the potential implications are nearly limitless.

 - Maintaining competitiveness – What all the points above have in common is that martech will make businesses that adopt it well more competitive than those that do not.
-It is not simply the act of purchasing a solution but rather in the ability to fully harness its capabilities that truly matters.
+It is not simply the act of purchasing a solution but rather the ability to fully harness its capabilities that truly matters.
 In any case, the abilities of martech are facilitating new ways to connect with and understand current and potential clients.
 While there are some industries, like retail, that may benefit more than others from thoughtfully adopting marketing technology, it has a place and will provide an advantage in every business.